 Compassionate Neighbours are fully trained local people who provide their time, companionship and support to people living in their community.
 We match people together according to their hobbies, interests and geography in the hope to grow genuine friendships.
 Compassionate Neighbours is provided free of charge.

-Compassionate Neighbours can support socially isolated people by:
+Compassionate Neighbours can support you by:

-Could you benefit from having a Compassionate Neighbour?
+Would you like a Compassionate Neighbour?

 Could you be a Compassionate Neighbour?

 If you would like to join our network of Compassionate Neighbours and live in Lambeth, Croydon, Bromley, Lewisham or Southwark, have a look at our volunteering page to find out more.

 You may also be interested in